Magzzie/COVID-19_Analysis/README.md

 ## Data Processing
 The raw data was put into a DataFrame in Jupyter Notebook to be viewed.
 The locations column was filtered to show the desired data and the null values were dropped for columns total_cases and total_deaths.
+Another DataFrame was made from this to show the desired two years of COVID data for locations with more than 730 records.

 ## Database
 Utilizing AWS, an RDS instance was created to access the data file located in an S3 bucket.
 PySpark was then used to load the data and create a column was added to act as an identifier for the various rows of data (“id_row”).
 Following, the data type of the “date” column was changed to accurately indicate the date data type.
 From there, the data was split into two dataframes (cases_data and demos_data) to reflect data relating to the COVID-19 cases and the data relating to the demographics of individuals diagnosed with COVID-19, respectively.
 Lastly, PySpark was used again to load the dataframes into Postgres tables.